bhupenderbindal/bhupenderbindal.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a master’s student in Computational Sciences in Engineering course at TU Braunschweig with a keen interest in machine learning and programming.
+I enjoy the visualisation of information, hence, computer vision, data transformation, geo-data, and still exploring.
 Have a look at the [projects](/projects/) section!

 <!-- <a href="/projects/">projects</a> -->

 Some helpful questions: